hypothetical-ninja/Conveyance/README.md

 For inference mode:
 python3 src/inference.py
-Please ensure to modify the config.yaml to use models accordingly.
+Please ensure to modify the config.yaml to use models accordingly on test data.